 Human Resources Manager

-Our client based in Co.
-Kildare is currently seeking a HR Manager on a permanent full time basis.
-The successful candidate will have HR experience from the healthcare sector, a strong understanding of IR/ER issues, Trust in Care & Safeguarding, in-depth experience of union management and GDPR.
+The successful candidate will have HR experience from the healthcare or related sector, a strong understanding of IR/ER issues, Trust in Care & Safeguarding, in-depth experience of union management and GDPR.

 - Regulatory compliance - To coordinate the development and implantation, in consultation with the key stakeholders, national policies and guidelines in relation to HRM, GDPR and Health & Safety ensuring that they are fully compliant with legal and regulatory requirements and codes of practice/conduct.